 - Your home is unevenly or inadequately heated

-- You notice a yellow or orange flame instead of a blue flame
+- Your pilot light flame is yellow or orange instead of blue

-- There is water leaking from or in the area around your system
+- There is water leaking from your boiler (from the top or the bottom)

 - Your energy bill has increased dramatically